 The second point is that May and other warmongers are concerned about the recent attacks in London, but the same people aren’t really concerned about daily bombings in Iraq, Afghanistan, Libya, and Syria.
 Just last Saturday, at least 245 civilians were killed in Mosul.

 Last month, at least 3,050 people lost their precious lives.
 Who cares about those people?
 Apparently no politician in the West does.
 They are more concerned about blocking the internet than addressing the real issues in the Middle East.
 Censoring what people say on the internet has been an Israeli project since the beginning of time.

 “Report: Netanyahu Says 9/11 Terror Attacks Good for Israel,” Haaretz, April 16, 2008.

 Quoted in E. Michael Jones, “The Great Satan and Me: Reflections on Iran and Postmodernism’s Faustian Pact,” Culture Wars, July/August, 2015.

 Jon Stone, “Theresa May says the internet must now be regulated following London Bridge terror attack,” Independent, June 4, 2017.

 See for example David Shamah, “Israel eyes world coalition to force social media platforms to block incitement,” Times of Israel, January 19, 2016; for similar stories, see also “Likud Minister: It’s Clear Netanyahu Wants to Block Critical Reports About Him,” Haaretz, March 4, 2017.

-Posted by Jonas E. Alexis on June 5, 2017, With 4794 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on June 5, 2017, With 4946 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.